 Facts and figures on Germany’s higher education system

 Not only can you expect a world-class education when you study in Germany.
 At most universities, it is even for free.
 That’s right: No matter what country you come from, most schools offer their education completely free of charge.
 There are, of course, some exceptions: mostly private schools, or study programmes for students with prior professional experience.
 The USP of German tuition fee for the study is that the initial deposit is very affordable & major share of the fee is after the visa approval.
 Good to know: If you decide to stay and work in Germany after graduation, you can often deduct previous tuition fees from your income tax.

 Cost of living

 With the added benefit of low tuition fee as compared to the rest of the EU, USA and Canada, it’s no wonder so many students flock to this vibrant country every year.
 Living costs in Germany are relatively modest when compared to other Western European nations.
-On average, students can get by on 800 euros per month.
+On average, students can get by on 800 Euros per month.

-Rents in certain metropolitan areas, such as Hamburg or Munich, may be high, although in no way comparable to cities like Paris or London, especially with some flexibility regarding the part of town to live in.
+Rents in certain metropolitan areas, such as Hamburg or Munich, maybe high, although in no way comparable to cities like Paris or London, especially with some flexibility regarding the part of town to live in.
 However, in the capital city, Berlin is much popular for Berlin’s low cost making it one of the most livable cities in the EU to live & study in Germany.
 Berlin also offers cheap rents & living expenses which are generally lower than the other places in Germany.

 Job market for graduates

 Thanks to its strong economy, Germany has always maintained a low level of unemployment compared to other European capital cities.
 Germany is a large economy with countless opportunities for foreign graduates.
-Unlike many other European nations, Germany's economy is not centered around one or two specific locations.
+Unlike many other European nations, Germany's economy is not centred around one or two specific locations.
 Industrial hubs are scattered across the country: Hamburg is home to trade and media companies; Munich and Stuttgart are strong in automotive and manufacturing; Frankfurt is the leading financial capital.
-Strangely, Berlin does not have strong industrial presence but has developed into Europe's startup capital over recent years.
+Strangely, Berlin does not have a strong industrial presence but has developed into Europe's startup capital over recent years.

 Getting in and out of Germany is uncomplicated: Two of its airports, Frankfurt and Munich, are among the world’s largest, together serving several hundred connections in Europe and the world.
 Within Europe, both train and bus connections are also a viable option due to Germany's central location and thanks to dense networks of rails and highways.

 Within Germany’s cities, you can expect a high standard of public transportation.
-Most large cities have a subway system, and extensive bus and streetcar line networks are the norm.
+Most large cities have a subway system, an extensive bus and streetcar line networks are the norm.